sesameEd/char2wav/README.md

 representations of the data (magphase vocoder features for audio files, and one-hot encoded character sequence for transcripts).

-Data management: some of the scripts assume the input files to be under directory `data/<type/of/file>`: ground-truth vocoder features under `data/vocoder`, and loud-normed wav files under `data/normalized`.
+Data management: the scripts assume the input files to be under directory `data/<type/of/file>` and also output files accordingly: ground-truth vocoder features under `data/vocoder`, loud-normed wav files under `data/normalized`.
 So for convenience, copy the wavs and transcripts to corresponding directories:
 ```shell